 Service Improvement Objectives

 People traveling in Westchester County have several modes of travel to choose from.
 In order to strengthen the overall public transportation network, the Team designed a suggested bus and microtransit network that improves “first-mile/last-mile” access to service, integrates Bee-Line service with other mobility providers, and focuses on transportation hubs as places with multiple service options and connections.
-The suggested plan:
+The plan:

 Improves East-West Connections

 Strengthens Connections to NYC Subway and Metro-North Stations